hetima/resx-designer/README.md

 ### Batch Edit Identical Names

 Provides a custom window to extract and edit a single name across all languages.
 No need to deal with a massive cell matrix.
-Right-click a row and select "Bulk Edit".
+Click the vertical ellipsis (kebab menu) at the far left of the row and select "Bulk Edit".

 ### All Keys across All Languages